The Different Styles of Rosé Wine

 However, despite the fact that rosé is once again enjoying its moment in the sun, it’s one of the wine styles which is mostly widely misunderstood.
 Where does it come from?
 How is it made?
 What’s the difference between the classic style of rosé, and those made in the saignée fashion?
 What foods and ingredients does it most comfortably pair with?
 All of these are commonly asked questions when it comes to rosé wine, and they’re questions which we’re going to attempt to answer here.
 So, fill your glasses with your favourite blush-coloured wines, sit back, and learn all about this rather wonderful style of vino.

 Where does rosé come from?

 Rosé wine is perhaps most commonly associated with the Provence region of France, where it perhaps reaches its zenith of elegance and expression thanks to the wonderful Grenache and Cinsault grapes used.
 However, highly popular and notable examples of Old World rosé wines can be found in and around the Rioja region of Spain, where Tempranillo is the principal grape, the Sangiovese heartlands of central Italy, and also in the increasingly respected wine regions of Austria and the UK.

-As for the New World countries, both California and Australia enormously impress with their pink wines made from Cabernet Sauvignon, but superb examples can be unearthed throughout the Okanagan Valley, South America, South Africa and in several other places, as well.
+As for the New World countries, both California and Australia enormously impress with their pink wines made from Cabernet Sauvignon, but superb examples can be unearthed throughout South America, South Africa and in several other places, as well.
 The spread and influence of rosé across the continents acts as a testament to its popularity, its versatility, and the fact that it can be made from a wide range of indigenous and imported red grapes.

 Which foods pair best with rosé?